reifyhealth/specmonstah/README.md

 # Specmonstah

-Specmonstah uses the power of [clojure.spec](http://clojure.org/guides/spec) to let you concisely set up "the state of the world" for unit tests.
+Specmonstah eanables you to use the power of [clojure.spec](http://clojure.org/guides/spec) to let you concisely set up "the state of the world" for unit tests.
 If you need to test the insertion of a _chapter_ record into a database, but chapters